Skip navigation

 Because an enlarged prostate causes a blockage in your urethra, BPH symptoms typically include trouble urinating.

-“You should talk to your doctor sooner, at age 40, if you have a family history of prostate cancer or are of African-American descent,” said Dr. Loizides.
+“If you have a family history of prostate cancer or are of African-American descent, you should talk to your doctor sooner, around the age of 40,” said Dr. Loizides.

 Learn more about PSA levels.